varadharajan/varadharajan.github.com/_posts/2015-06-21-inspecting-jit-compiled-assembly-code-in-oracle-jvm.md

     Result : 5000000050000000
     Time taken : 1582.021 ms

 JIT compiled version ran atleast 50x faster than the other.
-As we are convinced of the speedups we got from JIT, we might be wondering about the assembly code it generated during the runtime.
+As we are convinced of the speedups we get from JIT, we might be wondering about the assembly code it generated during the runtime.
 We might need to inspect this assembly code for various reasons like

 * Understanding JIT compiler
 * Diagnosing performance issues